Marketing used to be a creative discipline.

 The downside is that such campaigns incur op-ex with a less predictable ROI.

 After human effort, the next cost centre is likely to be a multitude of SaaS subscriptions.
 These are not gimmicks - software really does transform marketing at a blistering pace.
-Being competitive goes hand-in-hand with familiarity with the latest tools, and intelligently discerning which are appropriate for your own marketing challenges.
+Being competitive goes hand-in-hand with familiarity with the latest marketing tools, and intelligently discerning which are appropriate for your own marketing challenges.

 These subscriptions can be time consuming to manage for both finance teams, and their operational owners in the marketing team.
 It’s essential to make sure each tool is clearly reported in the budget, optimize the approval process, and keep the finance team in control of spending.